wollic2025/wollic2025.github.io/accommodation.md

 ### Youth Hostels (probably your cheapest option):

-- Two possibilities are listed at [Hostels in Porto](https://www.hostelworld.com/hostels/europe/portugal/porto/)
+- Some possibilities are listed at [Hostels in Porto](https://www.hostelworld.com/hostels/europe/portugal/porto/)